CV's have changed since you last looked for a job. Trust us.

 While crafting your story, keep the following in mind:

-If you would like a professional to review your CV and help bring it into the modern world, we are here for you.
+If you would like a professional to review your CV and help bring it into the modern world, I'm here for you.

 You can find all the details and make your booking here.